sciabarracom/openwhisk-knative/README.md

 Since the cluster eats 8 Gb of memory of its own it is unlikely you can run it on a machine with less than 16Gb of RAM.

-Before running the script you need to install [`multipass`](https://github.com/CanonicalLtd/multipass/releases) v0.7.1 or later.

 Clone the repository and enter in the setup folder: